Student Grade Point Average

 Whenever students determine they are unable to complete courses in which they are currently enrolled, it is their responsibility to initiate procedures leading to a formal withdrawal (W) in order to avoid a failing (F) grade.
 To receive a “W” grade, students must withdraw prior to the 35 percent date of the class.
 Final dates for withdrawing from a course are announced in the instructor's syllabus.
 Instructors also may assign a “W” at other times when circumstances warrant such action.
 A “W” status remains on the transcript and does not count as credit hours attempted.
 To receive credit, students who receive a “W” must re-register and pay for the course in a subsequent term.

 An “I” (Incomplete) may be assigned when a student has persisted through the course and has completed at least 90 percent of the requirements for passing the course or when the instructor has determined extenuating circumstances exist.
-When an “I” is assigned, the instructor must fill out an “Incomplete Grade Form” and submit to the Division Office.
 A student must resolve an “I” (Incomplete) grade within the time frame specified by the instructor or the division, but no later than six months from the end of the term for which the grade was assigned.
-When an “I” grade has been resolved, the final grade is recorded with the “I” (e.g., I/B) and the GPA is recomputed.
+When an “I” grade has been resolved, the final grade is recorded with the appropriate letter grade (e.g., A, B) and the GPA is recomputed.
 An “I” which is unresolved is changed to the grade of “I/F” after the specified expiration date.
 For veterans affairs students, the last day of attendance must be verified for any incomplete grades.